smithatlanta/analytics-playground/analytics-platform/eventtest-client/README.md

-# analytics-test-client
+# eventtest-client

-- This uses a slightly tweaked version of analytics-go to send track events to the analytics service.
+- This contains a test go client to test sending segment events to the api service.
+This is using the standard analytics-go segment library with a custom url(of the analytics service) to do this.
 - Just run it using: go run main.go